 From Derelict Coal-Fired Power Station to the swankiest address in London

-What used to be a decommissioned coal-fired power station on south bank of London’s River Thames has now been emerged as the city’s most coveted addresses – not just for living but for working and enjoying, too.
+What used to be a decommissioned coal-fired power station on the south bank of London’s River Thames has now been emerged as the city’s most coveted address – not just for living but for working and enjoying, too.
 Since inception, London’s skyline was dominated by the revolutionary red-bricks building and its distinctive chimneys – making it one of the iconic landmarks.

-Battersea Power Station will soon have more than 100 shops, bars, restaurants and recreational spaces, ahead of its official opening to the public.
-Amongst leisure offerings, the best will be the Chimney Lift Experience, where a glass elevator will transport visitors 109 metres up inside one of the four iconic (replica) glass chimneys, at the top to enjoy unobstructed views of the London’s skyline.
+Battersea Power Station will soon have more than 250 shops, bars, restaurants and recreational spaces, ahead of its official opening to the public.
+Amongst leisure offerings, the best will be the Chimney Lift Experience, where a glass elevator will transport visitors 109 metres up inside one of the four iconic (replica) glass chimneys, at the top to enjoy unobstructed views of London’s skyline.